sagemath/sagewiki_to_gh-2022-10-10/days4/projects/numerical.md

 Possible Projects depending on interests of participants.
 Unless more people join our group we will probably have to focus on one or two projects.
 I believe we or someone should definitely do the first one listed below.
 This would be mostly pure python coding.
-Projects 2,3,4 and 5 would require pyrex and maybe some C programming The last one I would be great to have someone do, but I'm not very good at writing interfaces.
+Projects 2,3,4 and 5 would require pyrex and maybe some C programming The last one would be great to have someone do, but I'm not very good at writing interfaces.

   1. Extend numerical sparse matrix capabilities.
 In particular add additional constructors for matrices with special forms. such as tridiagonal matrices.